 Around 40% of Lycaeum’s students learn with Ukraine-based online tutors.
-We have 43 employees and contractors based in the country, as well family and friends who remain there.
-Many have been able to flee the country, while others have been unable to for a variety of reasons.
-Since the beginning of the war, Lycaeum has been dedicated to providing support to those affected.
+We have over 50 employees and contractors based in the country, as well family and friends who remain there.
+While some have left the country, most have chosen to stay.
+Since the beginning of the war, Lycaeum has been dedicated to providing them with all the support we can offer.

 Petru, director of Lycaeum, alongside his Ukrainian partner, Katya, travelled to northern Romania immediately following the onset of the war to provide assistance to refugees arriving there after crossing the Ukrainian border.

 Putting out requests for donations, they utilised Lycaeum’s resources to organise a means of providing refugees with desperately-needed medical supplies, working closely with Sange Pentru Romania – a major local charity.
-So far, over £50,000-worth of medicines have been delivered to hospitals in eastern Ukraine.
+So far, over £190,000-worth of medicines have been delivered to hospitals in eastern Ukraine, as well as large camping batteries and electric generators for Lycaeum tutors in Ukraine.

 Donation collection centres were established across London alongside UK-based partner charities and the collected donations were sent via lorry directly to where they were needed in Ukraine.
 Roughly half the cost of the five, fully-loaded lorries was afforded through public donations, while Lycaeum’s own funds covered the rest.